Capture of Combles: Air operations

-A French aviator flying above Combles reported that

 26 September

 The French 110th Infantry Regiment entered Combles from the south and by dawn had fought through the south-east part of the village and taken 200 prisoners.
 The 73rd Infantry Regiment attacked from the south-west and met groups of British infantry.
 German infantry retreating between the village and Frégicourt were routed and engaged by machine-gun fire as they fled to Haïe Wood.
 At 2:10 a.m. red rockets followed by one green rocket had been seen rising from the German positions west and north-west of the village, which was taken to be a signal for the German retirement and by 3:00 a.m. the 1/1st London patrols had reached the Orchard unopposed.
 One party pushed on into the village and linked with French troops.
 In the 169th Brigade area to the south, the London Rifle Brigade had advanced down Combles Trench and met French troops south of Morval near the sunken road and the 167th Brigade linked with the 5th Division south of Morval.
 The 1/1st London had advanced along the Ginchy road and took prisoners from Reserve Infantry regiments 234 and 235; at 7:00 a.m. the London Scottish had made contact with French patrols at the light railway near the north-east exit of the village.
 A document showed that the headquarters of I Battalion, Reserve Infantry Regiment 234 had left the village at 10:00 p.m. the night previous and some German troops retreating northwards towards Morval had been seen and shot down by the London Scottish.
-The 56th Division troops digging-in about 1500 yd beyond Combles and Morval linked with the French who had captured Frégicourt just before dawn and advanced north.
+The 56th (1/1st London) Division troops digging-in about 1500 yd beyond Combles and Morval linked with the French who had captured Frégicourt just before dawn and advanced north.

 A French attack on the German defences from Haïe Wood to St Pierre Vaast Wood was planned for the afternoon and the 168th Brigade was ordered to attack down the German third position (Mutton Trench) between Frégicourt and Morval.
 Reconnaissance by aircraft discovered that German troops occupied the trench and the 1/12th London (The Rangers) of the 168th Brigade was ordered to advance behind two tanks.
 Both tanks ditched on the approach and the attack was postponed and eventually cancelled.
 The French attack began at 4:00 p.m. and managed to advance on the flanks but was stopped in the centre by German machine-gun fire.
 The 5th Division advanced a short distance down Mutton Trench and took part of thunder Trench 800 yd east of Morval and was then held up by German machine-gun fire from Sailly-Saillisel.
 During the afternoon the French Sixth Army and British Fourth Army staffs met to arrange a northward adjustment of the inter-army boundary, to the edge of Lesbœufs eastwards to the south of Le Transloy on the Péronne–Bapaume road.
 Behind the front line the new boundary was set through Guillemont and the Guillemont–Maricourt road.